ariebovenberg/ariebovenberg.github.io/_posts/2024-01-20-python-datetime-pitfalls.md

 #### What's being done about it?

-- ❌ While `pendulum` and `arrow` do discourage using naive datetimes, they still support the same inconsistent semantics.
+- ❌ While `pendulum` and `arrow` do discourage using naïve datetimes, they still support the same inconsistent semantics.
 - ❌ `DateType` and `heliclockter` don't address this